joshualibrarian/common-graph/README.md

 ## Presentation: One Scene, Every Surface

+Items declare their presentation through **scenes** — declarative, CBOR-serializable structures built from three primitives:

+- **Container** — structural: children and layout
+- **Text** — content: carries sememe references, resolved to the user's language at render time
+- **Body** — visual: model, image, shape, or glyph, with a fidelity chain from full 3D down to a Unicode symbol

-Items declare their presentation through **scenes** — declarative, CBOR-serializable structures that renderers project onto screen.
-The same declaration renders as perspective 3D with physically-based lighting on a GPU, as flat 2D through Skia, or as text art in a terminal.
+The same scene renders as perspective 3D with physically-based lighting on a GPU, as flat 2D through Skia, or as text art in a terminal.
 Same items, same scene, different projections.

+Text nodes carry meaning references, not hardcoded strings.
+A label referencing the Checkmate sememe renders as "Checkmate" in English, "将杀" in Mandarin, "Schachmatt" in German — same scene, same hash.

 ---